- Plan a Visit

 Most of what's known about these songs comes from their lyrics, the written poetry of romance.
 What we don't know about is how these songs would have sounded to listeners.
 The melodies are lost to time.
 Still, Sheikholeslami says, the songs "probably features harps, wind instruments, and percussion instruments, some of which are still played in the Middle East."

 Our modern top 40 love songs are an echo of what ancient Egyptians expressed so long ago.
 The emotions and experiences - the bitter and the sweet of romance - connect us across time.
 "In some ways," Sheikholeslami says, "we are not so different from the people of the Nile Valley, and pharonic culture is still relevant to us today."

-See Cynthia May Sheikholeslami as part of our Stories from Egypt series
+Watch Cynthia May Sheikholeslami speak as part of our Stories from Egypt series

 Riley Black is the author of Skeleton Keys, My Beloved Brontosaurus, Prehistoric Predators, and a science writer for the Natural History Museum of Utah, a part of the University of Utah in Salt Lake City.
 Our mission is to illuminate the natural world and the place of humans within it.
 In addition to housing outstanding exhibits for the public, NHMU is a research museum.
 Learn more.